apache/druid/docs/configuration/index.md

 |`org.apache.druid.server.emitter.HttpEmittingMonitor`|Reports internal metrics of `http` or `parametrized` emitter (see below).
 Must not be used with another emitter type.
 See the description of the metrics here: https://github.com/apache/druid/pull/4973.|
 |`org.apache.druid.server.metrics.TaskCountStatsMonitor`|Reports how many ingestion tasks are currently running/pending/waiting and also the number of successful/failed tasks per emission period.|

-> Metric monitoring is an essential part of Druid operations.
-For example, you might configure monitors on all processes for system and JVM information as follows:
+For example, you might configure monitors on all processes for system and JVM information within `common.runtime.properties` as follows:

->
->`druid.monitoring.monitors=["org.apache.druid.java.util.metrics.SysMonitor","org.apache.druid.java.util.metrics.JvmMonitor"]`
+`druid.monitoring.monitors=["org.apache.druid.java.util.metrics.SysMonitor","org.apache.druid.java.util.metrics.JvmMonitor"]`

-> You can overwrite the default list of monitors with the configurations of individual processes.
+You can override cluster-wide configuration by amending the `runtime.properties` of individual processes.

 #### Metrics emitters